 Physical Traits

-According to research from Practical Self Reliance, specific physical traits help chickens cool down:
+According to poultry experts, specific physical traits help chickens cool down:

-- Large Combs and Wattles: These act like radiators.
+Large Combs and Wattles: These act like radiators.
 Blood flows into the comb, cools down in the breeze, and flows back into the body.
+As noted by Backyard Poultry Magazine, many heat-tolerant chicken breeds have large combs and wattles, especially the Leghorn which is known for its heat tolerance.

-- Feathering: Heat-tolerant breeds usually have tight feathering that doesn’t trap heat.
+Feathering: Heat-tolerant breeds usually have tight feathering that doesn’t trap heat, and often have no feathers on the legs and feet.

-- Origin: Experts at the High Plains Journal highlight Mediterranean breeds like Leghorns, Andalusians, and Minorcas as the gold standard for heat tolerance due to their evolutionary history in hot climates.
+Origin: Mediterranean breeds like Leghorns, Andalusians, and Minorcas are considered the gold standard for heat tolerance due to their evolutionary history in hot climates.

 The Genetics of Survival

-- The “Survivor Gene” (HSP70): Scientists look for HSP70 (Heat Shock Protein 70) as a biomarker for heat tolerance.
-According to research published in the Italian Journal of Animal Science, this protein protects cells from thermal damage during extreme stress.
+The “Survivor Gene” (HSP70): Scientists look for HSP70 (Heat Shock Protein 70) as a biomarker for heat tolerance.
+This protein protects cells from thermal damage during extreme stress.
 Breeds like the Egyptian Fayoumi express this gene at significantly higher levels than commercial breeds, effectively giving them a cellular shield against heat stroke.

-- Acclimatization & Recovery: It’s not just about surviving one hot day.
-Research from the Italian Journal of Animal Science confirms that chickens have a remarkable ability to bounce back, noting that hens can become “accustomed to the high ambient temperatures associated with recovery.”
-Combined with data showing that thermotolerance tends to increase when passed down through successive generations, this provides strong scientific backing for local adaptation: a chick hatched in a Texas August is biologically primed to handle heat better than its parent who was shipped from a cool hatchery.
+Acclimatization and Recovery: It’s not just about surviving one hot day.
+Chickens have a remarkable ability to bounce back, and thermotolerance tends to increase when passed down through successive generations.
+This provides strong scientific backing for local adaptation: a chick hatched in a Texas August is biologically primed to handle heat better than its parent who was shipped from a cool hatchery.

 How Hot Is Too Hot for Chickens?
 Temperature Danger Zones